Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **Use the "Clear Lines" button to quickly clean up orphaned ShowText lines without Japanese counterparts.**
 - **The soft deletion system preserves file structure while allowing you to remove unwanted content.**
 - **Check the preview tab to see exactly how your file will be saved before downloading.**
+- **NEW:** The revolutionary block matching algorithm eliminates false translation placeholders - trust the system!
+- **NEW:** Use the "Fix ShowTextAttributes" button for automatic correction of long dialogue blocks.
+- **NEW:** The optimized "Split Lines" button now processes large files significantly faster.
+- **NEW:** The system now preserves all structural commands during file matching - no more lost separators!
+- **NEW:** Type-aware matching ensures more accurate Russian-Japanese correspondence.
+- **NEW:** CommonEvent boundaries are strictly respected, preventing cross-contamination.

 ---